glinto/rxkit/README.md

 Reactive toolkit

 ## Basic concept
-The fundamental mechanism is Feeders feeding to Feedable targets.
+The fundamental mechanism is `Feeders` feeding to `Feedable` targets.
 A Feedable can be fed with any number of data for as long as needed.
 For every feed operation, Feedables return a Promise which resolves if the feed was successful or rejects if it was not.

-A feeding session in which a Feeder feeds a Feedable is a PushStream.
+A feeding session in which a `Feeder` feeds a `Feedable` is a `PushStream`.

 ## Feedables
 The reactive push concept demands that Feedables have no control over when they are fed to.
 If they receive a feed, they